neuralarchitects/ZKP-Blockchain-Explorer/README.md

 }

 ```
-- Please update YOUR_DOMAIN with your actual domain name in explorer<NAME or NUMBER>.YOUR_DOMAIN.
+- Please update YOUR_DOMAIN with your actual domain name in explorer.YOUR_DOMAIN.

 - Restart Nginx
 ```